semantic-systems/text-to-SHACL/resources/requirements_decomposition/B100019_LB_106311931_decomposition.md

 1. User is able to work at least 3 hours per day (G)
 2. User is at least 15 years old (G)
 3. User has not yet reached the legal retirement age (Y)
 4. User income cannot cover the basic needs of themselves and the unemployed individuals in their benefit unit.
-(Y)
+(Y: simplified to "User income cannot cover basic needs")
 5. User income is the sum of salary, assets, and granted benefits.
 (R: cannot be expressed with SHACL Core)
 6. User is not eligible for other benefits with priority over citizen benefit (Y)
 7. User lives in Germany (G)